jmuehlig/perf-cpp/README.md

 ```

 #### Sampling
-The `perf::Sampler` class delivers an interface to specify sampling criteria and control the start/stop of recordings.
+The `perf::Sampler` class provides an interface to specify sampling criteria and control the start/stop of recordings – comparable to `perf [mem|c2c] record` and `perf report`; but with control of the recorded code segments.
 You can sample various aspects such as instructions, time, memory addresses, access latency, call chains, branches, and more.

 &rarr; See the documentation for [sampling basics](docs/sampling.md) and [multithreaded sampling](docs/sampling-parallel.md).